 Private Sector Fortifies U.S. National Security

-Privately held Analytical Graphics Inc. (AGI), of Exton, Pennsylvania, provides commercial software for designing, developing and operating aerospace and national security missions.
+Privately held Analytical Graphics Inc., of Exton, Pennsylvania, provides commercial software for designing, developing and operating aerospace and national security missions.
 It seeks to protect against in-orbit collisions, radio frequency interference (RFI) and the actions of U.S. adversaries that pose risks to U.S. space assets.

 National security threats in space include a growing number of foreign satellites and non-space assets that seem designed for intelligence gathering, counterspace technology testing and radio frequency interference.
 Two examples are a pair of Russian intelligence and data-gathering spacecraft.

-One is a Russian Luch spacecraft that has moved unusually close to various Intelsat satellites, as well as a top-secret Russian military spacecraft launched on Nov.
-25 to scope out other on-orbit satellites.
+One is a Russian Luch spacecraft that has moved unusually close to various Intelsat (NYSE:I) satellites.
+Another example is a top-secret Russian military spacecraft launched on Nov.
+25 to scope out other in-orbit satellites.
 However, the security risk to American in-orbit assets and their data is not limited to Russia’s roving intelligence-gathering spacecraft.

 China’s highly maneuverable and experimental Shijian 17 (SJ-17) and its early-warning military TJS series satellites also have drawn the attention of space experts who are monitoring their movements in geostationary orbit roughly 22,236 miles above the Earth.
 The TJS series includes the TJS 3 spacecraft that launched in December 2018 and released a small satellite after reaching orbit, even though China never has acknowledged doing it.

-Counterspace Operations from Russia and China Threaten U.S. Cybersecurity
+Counterspace Operations of Russia and China Test U.S. Cybersecurity

 The potential damage from cyberattacks could be catastrophic.
 As a result, the government and private sector are partnering to use American ingenuity to defend against potentially devastating damage to U.S. infrastructure, its economy, its values and its freedom.